DioxusLabs/docsite/docs-src/0.6/src/guide/new_app.md

     └── main.rs
 ```

-All Rust apps are comprised of a root `Cargo.toml` and a `main.rs` file located in the `src` folder.
+All Rust apps are comprised of a root `Cargo.toml` with a `main.rs` file located in the `src` folder.
 Our CLI `dx` pre-filled these files with the `dioxus` dependency and some starter code for us to get building quickly.

+Assets in Dioxus can be placed anywhere in the project, but we suggest leaving them in the `assets` folder.

 ## The Cargo.toml